-A. They will know – they are not leaving this to the honor system.
-There’s confusion about how this works, and some people are choosing to try to go around the law and get a subsidy even though they have access to an employer plan that provides minimum value and is deemed “affordable” (meaning just the employee’s portion of the premium is less than 9.66 percent of income in 2016).
+A. They will know – they don’t leave this to the honor system.
+There’s confusion about how this works, and some people may try to go around the law and get a subsidy even though they have access to an employer plan that provides minimum value and is considered affordable (meaning just the employee’s portion of the premium isn’t more than 9.86 percent of household income in 2019).

-But the IRS will catch that when your employer reports coverage offers on Form 1095-C. Employers use Form 1095-C to report whether coverage was offered, even if the coverage was declined (1095-C instructions here).
+But assuming the plan your employer offers does provide minimum value and does meet the definition of affordable (even if it’s not affordable for your family members), the IRS will catch that when your employer reports coverage offers on Form 1095-C. Employers use Form 1095-C to report whether coverage was offered, even if the coverage was declined (1095-C instructions here).

-Overpaid premium subsidies must to be paid back when recipients file their taxes.
+Premium subsidies must be reconciled (and excess subsidy amounts must be paid back, in part or in full) when recipients file their taxes.
 But if applicants lie to the exchange in order to receive a subsidy, it’s possible the IRS may view that as fraud, which could come with steeper penalties than just having to repay the subsidies.

 Be honest when applying for subsidies.
 Doing otherwise will catch up with you at tax time.